COSC381-2023Winter/github-flow-demo/README.md

 `git commit readme.md` Will commit the README file to the repository!

 'git branch <branch name>' (this will create a new branch with the desiganted name)

+'git log' (displays a history of commits made to the repository)
+    Options include: --graph (displays history in a chronological graph) --all (displays history of everything)
+                     --oneline (keeps commit description information to oneline)